EDS 296: Part 3

 Use in-line CSS to adjust the image size

-We can use in-line CSS to style our image element, as shown below (see style argument).
+We can use in-line CSS to style our image element.
 It’s okay if you don’t fully understand what’s going on here for now – we’ll talk in greater detail about how CSS (and Sass) can be used to customize the appearance of your apps in just a bit.

-I’ve also added a caption below our image that links to the image source, and used in-line CSS to center my text within the box.
+Let’s also add a caption below our image that links to the image source, and use in-line CSS to center that text within the box.

 ui.R